felixhoffmnn/python-template/README.md

 ## :warning: Known Issues

-1. Poetry virtual environment is not shown in VSCode
+1. Poetry environment is not shown in VSCode
-   - Visit https://crapts.org/2020/05/11/use-poetry-for-python-dependency-management-with-visual-studio-code/ for a solution
+   - See https://crapts.org/2020/05/11/use-poetry-for-python-dependency-management-with-visual-studio-code/ for a solution

+## :memo: License

+This project is licensed under MIT.